-In session 2016-17 there were the equivalent of 100 full-time teachers.
+In session 2019-20 there are the equivalent of 73 full-time equivalent teachers.
 At present all departments are staffed to levels consistent with a regional formula.
 To provide instrumental tuition the Music Department has the services of instructors, although their time is shared with other schools in the area.
-A non-teaching staff of 38 provide additional support.
+A full-time equivalent non-teaching staff of 25.94 provide additional support.
 Four janitorial staff attend to the maintenance and security of the school buildings.
 A complete staff list is included (see Section 14).